JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-22-theming-your-custom-views-through-the-context.md

 The difference between themes and styles is highly important, so I can't recommend enough [this talk](https://www.youtube.com/watch?v=Owkf8DhAOSo).
 Never try to use themes as styles, or vice versa.
 Writing these posts is also helping me to polish my mental mapping on this.

 Don't for get to take a look to [the previous post in the series](https://jorgecastillo.dev/dependency-inversion-on-android-theming), if you didn't!
+And big thanks to Ataul, Nick Butcher and Chris Banes for their helpful resources.

 For anything else you can always [find me on Twitter](https://twitter.com/JorgeCastilloPR), feel free to ping me there.